How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Bonus: Apple Home Keys

 We lumped this under the 2nd spot together with NFC cards, because it works on the same NFC technology to unlock your door.
 Apple Home Keys is Apple’s own standard for using the iPhone (XR and newer) and Apple Watch’s NFC feature to securely unlock doors.
-It’s only supported by the A100 and the D100 – not by the N100.
+It’s supported throughout our range of locks.

 Apple Home Keys Smart Lock